Best Italian Coastal Towns You Won’t Want to Miss

 8. Viareggio

-Viareggio is a beautiful northern Italian coastal town located in the region of Tuscany in Italy.
+Viareggio is a beautiful northern Italian coastal town located in the Tuscany region.
 It is known for its stunning beaches, picturesque piers, and colorful promenades.
 It is a popular destination for tourists who come to enjoy the sun, sand, and sea.

 The best time to visit Viareggio is during summer when the weather is warm and sunny, allowing people to soak in the sun and enjoy the sights and sounds of the town.